christopherdebeer/machine/README.md

 http://www.christopherdebeer.com/machine/static/

-> monaco editor is crap for mobile, sorry, but the lsp support amd langium integration invaualble for intitial prototyping.
+> monaco editor is crap for mobile, sorry, but the lsp support and langium integration invaluable for intitial prototyping.